SpinalCodeZ/SpinalCodeZ/README.md

 - God Loves You!

 - 💀 I am SpinalCodeZ and hope you like the work I post.
-Im new to this coding thing but will keep producing code to improve my skills.
+I'm new to this coding thing but will keep producing code to improve my skills.

 - 👀 I’m interested in coding for God (I want to glorify The Most High with my work, so expect to see some Christian related stuff in my comments, webpages, etc).